 In some cases, alternative valuations may be obtained from independent third parties, such as a Broker Price Opinion or AVM (Automated Valuation Method).
 Reach out to us if you have concerns about granting access to your property.

-No. We are not added to the title, but we do file documents with the county recorder which put a lien on the property to protect our investment.
+No. We are not added to the title at origination of your Unlock investment, but we do file documents with the county recorder which put a lien on the property to protect our investment.
+In rare circumstances Unlock may be added to title in the event of a foreclosure.
+See your Unlock Program Guide which you receive after applying for more details.

 It is our understanding that the cash you receive from us when you enter the Unlock Agreement should not be taxable at that time, and there should be typical real estate capital gains tax treatment when the Agreement ends.
 But Unlock is not a tax advisor and does not give tax advice.
 We do not make any representations or warranties concerning tax matters or the tax treatment of payments made or obligations owed under the Agreement.